 p.
 7, how well did the participants tolerate 100 trials?
 It is a lengthy task.

 Children tolerate the task well.
-In fact most are highly engaged and motivated by this task.
+In fact, most are highly engaged and motivated by this task.
 Each trial lasts only a few seconds, and the entire experiment takes about 10-15 minutes to complete.
 We’ve added text to clarify this point (pg.
 7).

 pp. 7-8, the data show children learned to select the salient/rewarding stimulus and to avoid the salient/punishing stimulus.
 Presumably several nonhuman species would show a similar pattern.
 Why is this surprising?
 What novel information does it contribute?